preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 The documents added to the Appendices list this way is handled exactly the same way as a document uploaded as an appendix, see above.
 (And remember that it is a copy of the original document.)

-If the Appendices column is shown, the number of appendices for a document, if any, i shown there, for example:
+If the Appendices column is shown on the Drafts tab, the number of appendices for a document, if any, is shown there, for example:

 .. image:: upload-appendices-5.png